-FELT B4E is an exhibition of digital art projects produced by FELT Zine in collaboration with artists: Terrell Davis, Jeremy McKeehen, Ruby Gloom, Rafia Santana, Jawn Billetes, Simon Falk, Nicole Ruggiero, Jess Audrey, Kim Laughton, and more.
-Curated by Mark “Digital” Sabb, the exhibition features new videos and gifs by Net Artists associated with FELT; virtual reality simulations within physical installations inspired by the Y2K aesthetic; live video streaming; and interactive digital art experiences.
-The exhibition is on-view March 11 through April 7, 2017.
+FELT B4E was an exhibition of digital art projects produced by FELT Zine in collaboration with artists: Terrell Davis, Jeremy McKeehen, Ruby Gloom, Rafia Santana, Jawn Billetes, Simon Falk, Nicole Ruggiero, Jess Audrey, Kim Laughton, and more.
+Curated by Mark “Digital” Sabb of Felt Zine, the exhibition featured new videos and gifs by Net Artists associated with FELT; virtual reality simulations within physical installations inspired by the Y2K aesthetic; live video streaming; and interactive digital art experiences.

 Along with being a semi-amalgamation of B4BEL4B and FELT Zine, the title of the exhibition is a nod to the slang that becomes a part of global daily internet language which is often inspired by black American youth culture.
 We hope the playful title coupled with net art’s deceitfully glossy aesthetic creates a welcoming, inclusive atmosphere, providing the ability for all of to connect on a deeper psychosocial level.

 FELT B4E is an emotional state we could not escape after what has transpired over the last few months in our global and local communities.
 We’ve celebrated some of our highest personal achievements along with fighting some of our hardest losses in public such as the Ghost Ship tragedy, and the rise of global populism.
 Now, as much as ever before, the artist is being called upon to be an activist, and the creative community is answering that call with care, innovation, and ambition.